Triptyque

 What to expect

 Triptyque sits at Plein 13-G in Wateringen, at the heart of the Westland region, which is the largest greenhouse horticulture area in Europe.
-That context is not incidental — chef Niven Kunz built the entire kitchen philosophy around it.
+That context is not incidental; chef Niven Kunz built the entire kitchen philosophy around it.
 At least 80% of each dish, by the restaurant's own framing, is vegetables or fruit.
 The remaining 20% carries proteins and other supporting elements.
-This is not a vegetarian restaurant by restriction; it is one by conviction, and that distinction shows in the depth of preparation.
+This is not a vegetarian restaurant by restriction; it is one by conviction, that distinction shows in the depth of preparation.
 A carrot-based plant-based steak tartare, developed over multiple days of processing, is frequently cited as an example of how far the kitchen is willing to go to make vegetables the structural and flavour core of a dish rather than an accompaniment.

 The setting inside the converted town hall adds ambient gravity without theatricality.
-The dining room has a calm, composed energy , natural materials, dried floral details, a decor that references the surrounding agricultural landscape without overdoing the countryside-restaurant aesthetic.
+The dining room has a calm, composed energy, natural materials, dried floral details, a decor that references the surrounding agricultural landscape without overdoing the countryside-restaurant aesthetic.
 The noise level is low to moderate, which makes Triptyque a strong choice for a conversation-centred meal rather than a high-energy celebratory one.
 The atmosphere is formal enough to signal occasion, relaxed enough that it doesn't feel stiff.

-Hostess Virginie van Bronckhorst-Kunz manages the front of house, and the service style reflects the kitchen's philosophy: considered, personal, and grounded in the region rather than performative.
-Reviews from 122 Google respondents average 4.6 out of 5, which is a reliable signal for consistent execution rather than occasional brilliance.
+Hostess Virginie van Bronckhorst-Kunz manages the front of house, the service style reflects the kitchen's philosophy: considered, personal, grounded in the region rather than performative. dinner: which sitting makes more sense

 How it compares